-Being the most diverse and large of all the Caribbean Islands, simply said, Cuba has a bit for everyone.
-Whether you like to explore what Cuba has to offer or simply if you like to relax by the white sanded Caribbean beaches, you are well spoiled for choice.
+The largest of all the Caribbean Islands, Cuba has a bit for everyone.
+Whether you like to explore what Cuba has to offer or relax by the white sanded Caribbean beaches, you will find it here.

 What to expect?